 - 2 tablespoons all-purpose flour

-- 8 ounces fontina cheese, freshly grated
+- 8 ounces fontina cheese, shredded

-- ¼ teaspoon freshly grated nutmeg
+- ¼ teaspoon nutmeg, freshly grated

 - Salt and pepper, to taste

-- Chives for garnish
+- Fresh parsley and chives for garnish

 - Melt butter in a 5-quart, high-rimmed saucepan or heavy large pot over medium heat.
 Add flour and cook 2 minutes, whisking constantly.

 - Slowly whisk in the hot milk in a steady stream.
 Cook mixture 2 more minutes until bubbly and thickened, stirring frequently.